Emerald Downs: Racing

+Emerald Downs also hosts Indian Relay Racing every year during Father's Day Weekend.

 Jockeys

-Gallyn Mitchell is the all-time leading rider at Emerald Downs with 1,419 wins through the 2015 racing season and the only jockey to have raced at every meet since Emerald Downs opened in 1996.
-Jennifer Whitaker is the all-time leading female rider with 457 wins.
-Ricky Frazier set records for wins in a season (157) and earnings ($1,632,102) in 2007.
-Frazier won the riding title again in 2009 with 155 victories and $1,492,455 in earnings.
-Vann Belvoir owns the best winning percentage in track history at 23.9%.
+Juan Gutierrez passed Gallyn Mitchell to become is the all-time leading rider at Emerald Downs with 1,592 wins.

+Jennifer Whitaker is the all-time leading female rider with 525 wins.

+Ricky Frazier set records for wins in a season (157) and earnings ($1,632,000) in 2007.
 The track record for wins in a single day is six, shared by Seth Martinez (July 27, 2008) and Kevin Radke (September 2, 2002).
 Eliska Kubinova set a record for wins by an apprentice with 75 victories in 2012.

 Many famous jockeys have ridden at Emerald Downs, including several members of the Thoroughbred Racing Hall of Fame.
-Laffit Pincay Jr., Pat Day, Eddie Delahoussaye, Russell Baze, Gary Stevens, Alex Solis, Garrett Gomez, David Flores, Robby Albarado and Gary Baze have all competed on the Emerald Downs oval.
+Laffit Pincay Jr., Eddie Delahoussaye, Russell Baze, Gary Stevens, Alex Solis, Garrett Gomez, David Flores, Robby Albarado and Gary Baze have all competed on the Emerald Downs oval.

 Trainers

-Washington Hall of Fame trainer Tim McCanna is the all-time leader at Emerald Downs with 906 wins through 2015 and has won 10 training titles since the inaugural season of 1996.
-McCanna set a track record with 66 wins in 2008, a mark that Jeff Metz tied with 66 wins in 2015.
-Since arriving from California in 2013, Metz has reeled off three straight training titles with 42, 49 and 66 wins.
-Washington Hall of Fame Trainer Jim Penney remains one of the most accomplished trainers in state history.
-His five career wins in the Longacres Mile (three at Emerald Downs) ranks best of all time.
-He is also the only trainer in Washington State history to win five races in a single day twice.
-Doris Harwood is the only other trainer to accomplish the feat a single time, collecting five wins on August 8, 2009.
-Penney's 50 career stakes wins rank second all-time and he also earned a training title at Emerald Downs in 1998 when he led all conditioners with 46 wins.
-Doris Harwood set a record for earnings in a single season with $931,916 in 2009.
-She also won 12 stakes in 2009, tying a track record she set in 2007, and is No. 1 all-time with 66 stakes wins at Emerald Downs.
+Washington Hall of Fame trainers Frank Lucarelli and Tim McCanna rank 1-2 in all-time wins at Emerald Downs.
+McCanna has 10 titles while Lucarelli has collected seven.

+Doris Harwood set a record for earnings in a single season with $930,000 in 2009.
+She also won 12 stakes in 2009, tying a track record she set in 2007, and is No. 1 all-time with 67 stakes wins at Emerald Downs.